-(From the August 1994 issue of Columbus Monthly)
+This story appeared in the August 1994 issue of Columbus Monthly.

 John Walton Wolfe emerged from his East Broad Street office, the place from which he ruled his family's vast business empire and the city's civic and political affairs.
 He looked the part of the power baron- slicked-back hair, thick eyebrows, heavy face, with a light gray pin-striped suit snug around his considerable girth.
 The only think missing was a fat cigar wedged into the corner of his mouth.

 I was his 2 pm appointment on an April day in 1986.
 He wanted to discuss an article I had written about the Wolfes' power and wealth in Columbus.
 He had refused to be interviewed for the story, as had most other family members.
 Many friends and associates wouldn't talk, saying- off-the-record, in almost hushed tones- feared retribution by John Walton.
 Those who did cooperate chose their words carefully.
 Very carefully.
 The message was clear: Don't mess with John Walton Wolfe.

 As Wolfe led me into his spacious 12th-floor office, I was uncertain why I had been invited.
 He rarely spoke to reporters.
 Was there a tirade coming?
 But when he directed me to the office's conversational area, he said, "First I want to thank you for making the article better than expected and no worse than what Columbus Monthly has done."